wp-plugins/lazy-load-for-videos/readme.txt

 = How to embed videos in WordPress? =
 Easily post the URL to your content (e.g. Youtube video) into a post or page.
 The URL must be on its own line and must not be hyperlinked.
 "WordPress will automatically turn [the URL] into a YouTube embed when the post is viewed."
 (Source: http://codex.wordpress.org/Embeds)

+= Solved: The plugin isn't working with Jetpack... = "Jetpack" by WordPress.com offers some useful extensions.
+Only one of them makes Lazy Load for Videos break – the "Shortcode Embeds" extension.
+So simply disable the extension.
+(In order to see a "Deactivate" button for "Shortcode Embeds" on the Jetpack's extension overview, you must click on "Learn More".)

 = Known bugs - this plugin may not work correctly when one of the following plugins is activated... =
 * "YouTube" (http://wordpress.org/extend/plugins/youtube-embed-plus/)
+* "Shortcode Embeds" extension within Jetpack, see answer above (http://jetpack.me/support/shortcode-embeds/)
 * [???]